jbatonnet/Rinkhals/docs/docs/faq.md

 GoKlipper (1) is not starting properly, it's most likely due to a printer configuration issue.
 { .annotate }

-1. GoKlipper is Anycubic's reimplementation of Klipper
+1. GoKlipper is Anycubic's reimplementation of Klipper in Go

 Please check the information in [I got 11407 or my printer doesn't boot anymore](printer-configuration.md#i-got-11407-or-my-printer-doesnt-boot-anymore)